 Related Article: Let’s Make it “Butter” Series: All about Mango Butter and its Benefits for the Skin and Body

-Plumps Up The Skin With Fatty Acids
+Plumps Up The Skin With Fatty Acids:

 Kokum butter is full of fatty acids (natural lipids) that help to keep your skin looking plump and moisturized, acting as an excellent emollient.
-Exotic fats such as kokum butter, are used heavily in skin care because of there ability to help with skin elasticity, boost regeneration, increase hydration and restorative properties.
+Exotic fats such as kokum butter, are used in skin care because of it’s ability to aide in;

 One Journal Article in 2014 referenced Kokum butter specifically as being in great demand for it’s preparation in not only the cosmetic industry, but also pharmaceutical purposes for ointment creation.
 It is suitable for local applications of ulcers, fissures of lips, cracked hands and feet.

-3. Good For People With Sensitive Skin
+Used On People With Sensitive Skin

-Good For Your Scalp and Hair Health
+Good For Your Scalp and Hair Health:

 Finally, Kokum butter can also be used on your scalp and hair.
 It’s moisturizing qualities (such as easy absorption, lightweight, structural stability) of this butter, make it ideal for nightly scalp treatments.